Age of consent in Europe: Iceland

-The age of consent in Iceland is 15, as specified by Section 202 of the Icelandic Penal Code, which reads: "Anyone who has carnal intercourse or other sexual intimacy with a child younger than 15 years shall be subject to imprisonment for at least 1 year and up to 15 years."
+The age of consent in Iceland is 15, as specified by Section 202 of the Icelandic Penal Code, which reads: "Any person who has sexual intercourse or other sexual relations with a child under the age of 15 years shall be imprisoned for a minimum of 1 year and a maximum of 16 years.
 The age of consent was raised from 14 to 15 in 2007.
+The law states that "Punishment may be reduced or waived if the perpetrator and the victim are of similar age or level of maturity".

 Ireland

 The age of consent in the Republic of Ireland is 17, in relation to vaginal or anal sex, and vaginal or anal penetration.
-This is the joint highest, with (Southern) Cyprus, age of consent in the European Union.
+This is the highest age of consent in the European Union, shared by Southern Cyprus.

 Relevant offences are found in the Criminal Law (Sexual Offences) Act 2017, which amended the Criminal Law (Sexual Offences) Act 2006.
 Sentences are longer for offences on children under 15, for repeat offences and where the offender is an authority-figure such as a close relative or teacher.
-In the case of offences with children aged 15 and 16, the relevant statute, Sexual act with child under 17 years of age, provides that "8) Where, in proceedings for an offence under this section against a child who at the time of the alleged commission of the offence had attained the age of 15 years but was under the age of 17 years, it shall be a defence that the child consented to the sexual act of which the offence consisted where the defendant—(a) is younger or less than 2 years older than the child,(b) was not, at the time of the alleged commission of the offence, a person in authority in respect of the child, and (c) was not, at the time of the alleged commission of the offence, in a relationship with the child that was intimidatory or exploitative of the child."
+In the case of offences with children aged 15 and 16, the relevant statute, Sexual act with child under 17 years of age, provides that "8) Where, in proceedings for an offence under this section against a child who at the time of the alleged commission of the offence had attained the age of 15 years but was under the age of 17 years, it shall be a defence that the child consented to the sexual act of which the offence consisted where the defendant—(a) is younger or less than 2 years older than the child, (b) was not, at the time of the alleged commission of the offence, a person in authority in respect of the child, and (c) was not, at the time of the alleged commission of the offence, in a relationship with the child that was intimidatory or exploitative of the child."